-In France, a "notaire" (notary public) is a public official operating in the following fields: real estate, family, inheritance, companies, rural sector, local authorities.
+In France, a "notaire" (notary public) is a public official operating in the following matters: real estate, family, inheritance, companies, rural sector, local authorities.

-Appointed by the French Minister of Justice, French notaries confer authenticity on the deeds and instruments that they draw up.
-The notary officially confirms the intentions expressed by the persons that sign notarized deeds and instruments and assumes personal liability for all the deeds executed in his/her presence and for the advice given.
+Appointed by the French Department of Justice, French notaries provide authenticity on the deeds and instruments that they draw up.
+The notaries officially confirm the intentions expressed by persons who sign their deeds and instruments, and assume personal liability for all deeds executed in their presence and for the advice given.

-Although notaries are vested with public authority, they perform their functions in a free-market context, because they bear economic liability for their practice.
-Notaries are remunerated by their clients:
+Although notaries are vested with public authority, they perform their functions in a free-market framework, because they bear economic liability for their practice.
+Notaries are paid by their clients:

-- for certain legal instruments, the fees charged must comply with a national price list established by the State, - for others, the amounts charged will comply with a fee agreement approved in advance by the client.
+- for certain legal instruments, the fees charged must comply with a national price list established by the State. - for others, the amounts charged will comply with a fee agreement approved in advance by the client.